OXID-eSales/developer_documentation/update/eshop_from_65_to_7/modules/update-to-7-strategy.rst

   See :ref:`Module Controllers <module-controllers-20170427>` for details.

 * From OXID eShop 7.0 on, only :ref:`metadata version 2.0<port_to_v7-metadata-20221123>` is supported.
-  This means: the module must have namespaces, namespace needs to point to vendor directory.
+  This means: the module must have namespaces.
+Namespace should point to the code in the vendor directory.
   Move module sourcecode into src folder and adapt namespace pointer.
 This is not strictly necessary, but we recommend a clean structure.

   Example: